2 Project governance

 Purpose

 The Woodland Carbon Code buffer safeguards the investment made by carbon buyers and maintains and protects the integrity of verified Woodland Carbon Units.
-Thus Woodland Carbon Units issued for a project are permanent and would never have to be cancelled or ‘paid back’ should that project subsequently fail.
-We will ensure there are always sufficient units in the pooled buffer to cover any unanticipated losses from individual project failures.
+One tonne of carbon dioxide sold to a company is a permanent emission reduction and would never have to be cancelled or ‘paid back’ should that project fail.

 The buffer is a single account held in the UK Land Carbon Registry and managed by Scottish Forestry.
 It contains the contributions from all verified projects.